MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/webapi/quick-start-ps.md

    Visual Studio Code should automatically detect it's a PowerShell script.

-1. Edit the `$environmentUrl` variable to match your Dataverse environment URL.
+1. Edit the `$environmentUrl` variable value (`https://yourorg.crm.dynamics.com/`) to match your Dataverse environment URL.
 1. Press <kbd>F5</kbd>, or use the Visual Studio Code **Run** > **Start Debugging** menu command.

    A browser window opens.
 In the browser window, enter or select the credentials you want to use to authenticate.

-1. Verify the output in the Visual Studio Code terminal window
+1. Verify the output in the Visual Studio Code terminal window.

    At the bottom of the terminal should find the [WhoAmIResponse complex type](xref:Microsoft.Dynamics.CRM.WhoAmIResponse) value expected for the [WhoAmI function](xref:Microsoft.Dynamics.CRM.WhoAmI).
 It should look something like this: